 “Sometimes it's pretty hard to tell them apart...my family and the animals, that is.
 I don't know why my brothers and sisters complain so much.
 With snakes in the bath and scorpions on the lunch table, our house, on the island of Corfu, is a bit like a circus.
 So they should feel right at home...”

-What was originally a memoir written by Gerald Durrell is now also a popular BBC drama, with the fourth and final series due to broadcast in spring.
+What was originally a memoir written by Gerald Durrell is now also a popular BBC drama.
 My family and other animals is a tale of an unconventional family who tire of the English climate and decide to relocate to the sunny island of Corfu.
 A very funny story that is also at times very serious; a must read for all ages.

 “Like any collection of family photographs, it was a random selection that told only fragments of a story.
 The real tale would be revealed by the pictures that were missing or never even taken at all, not the ones that had been so carefully framed or packed away neatly in an envelope.”